bluesky/tiled/docs/source/how-to/scaling.md

 * Server startup is **fast** because nothing is generated or read up front.
 * The first acccess for each item is **slow** because the data is generated or read on demand.
-Later access *may* be slow if the item has been evicted from the cache.
+Later access may be **fast or slow** depending on whether the item has been evicted from the cache.
 * With an appropriately-scaled cache, this **is** scalable for large Catalogs with large data.